GRS

 The Global Recycled Standard (GRS) and the Recycled Claim Standard (RCS) both certify recycled content in products.
 But GRS requires a minimum of 50% recycled content and including additional environmental and social requirements related to processing and chemical use.

-Apply now Get the brochure
+Get the brochure Apply now

 For a full list of the materials, please visit this link.

-benefits of GRS
+Benefits of GRS

 The GRS offers advantages for businesses committed